-The QCAA provides replacement copies of certificates on request to people who had previously been awarded a Junior Certificate, Senior Certificate, Queensland Certificate of Individual Achievement, Queensland Certificate of Education and/or Tertiary Entrance Statement.
+The QCAA processed 2116 applications for replacement copies of certificates from people who had previously been awarded a Junior Certificate, Senior Certificate, Queensland Certificate of Individual Achievement, Queensland Certificate of Education and/or Tertiary Entrance Statement.

 ICT systems

 Efficient ICT systems are essential for delivery of strategic initiatives, including accurate and timely data to schools, teachers, students and other stakeholders, particularly for assessment and senior certification programs.